uci-uav-forge/uavf_2024/README.md

 	MicroXRCEAgent udp4 -p 8888
 	```

-3. The PX4 SITL contains the client.
-Run the SITL in a new client.
+3. The PX4 SITL contains the DDS client.
+Run the SITL in a new window.
 	```
 	sudo make px4_sitl gazebo-classic
 	```